Simlapal (community development block): Language and religion

+At the time of the 2011 census, 82.95% of the population spoke Bengali, 12.71% Santali and 4.29% Kurmali as their first language.

 Rural poverty

 In Simlapal CD block 46.53% families were living below poverty line in 2007.
 According to the Rural Household Survey in 2005, 28.87% of the total number of families were BPL families in the Bankura district.

 Economy

 Livelihood

 In the Simlapal CD block in 2011, among the class of total workers, cultivators numbered 12,062 and formed 20.82%, agricultural labourers numbered 30,773 and formed 53.10%, household industry workers numbered 2,726 and formed 4.70% and other workers numbered 12,387 and formed 21.38%.
 Total workers numbered 57,948 and formed 40.51% of the total population, and non-workers numbered 85,090 and formed 59.49% of the population.

 Note: In the census records a person is considered a cultivator, if the person is engaged in cultivation/ supervision of land owned by self/government/institution.
 When a person who works on another person's land for wages in cash or kind or share, is regarded as an agricultural labourer.
 Household industry is defined as an industry conducted by one or more members of the family within the household or village, and one that does not qualify for registration as a factory under the Factories Act.
 Other workers are persons engaged in some economic activity other than cultivators, agricultural labourers and household workers.
 It includes factory, mining, plantation, transport and office workers, those engaged in business and commerce, teachers, entertainment artistes and so on.